 If you bring in an animated camera through an Alembic or other external file, the camera keeps its animation, even when makeInteractive is set to No.

-Tip: To stop any render, including Live Rendering, either press Ctrl+. or select Render > Cancel Renders in the menu bar.
+Tip: To stop any current render, including Live Rendering, either press Esc or select Render > Cancel Current Render in the menu bar.
+To stop all renders, press Shift + Esc or select Render > Cancel All Renders.

 Katana offers the option of rendering any dependencies before either Preview or Live Rendering.
 See Setting up Render Dependencies for more on dependencies.

-3D nodes have a right-click menu sub-heading, Disk Render Dependencies Before that holds the following options:
+3D nodes have a right-click menu sub-heading, Disk Render Dependencies that holds the following options:

 Disk Render Upstream Render Outputs